dscape/rewrite/README.md

      r:selectedRoute( $routesCfg, $pathsCfg )

-Now if you do a request against your server for `/` your will de redirected to `/users.xqy?action=list`.
+If you do a request against your server for `/` your will de redirected to `/users.xqy?action=list`.
 If you request `/users/dscape` you will be dispatched to `/users.xqy?action=show&id=dscape`.

-If you want to save your routing & path configuration in a file you can use the `xdmp:document-get` function to retrieve the file:
+If you want to save your routing & path configuration in a file you can use the [xdmp:document-get][9] function to retrieve the file:

      xquery version "1.0-ml" ;